-Note: Pursuant to Section 24A of the Long-Term Care Insurance Model Regulation (#641), suitability standards do not apply to life insurance policies or riders that accelerate benefits for long-term care as defined in the Long-Term Care Model Act (#640), Section 4A.
+Note: Pursuant to Section 24A of the Long Term Care Insurance Model Regulation (#641), suitability standards do not apply to life insurance policies or riders that accelerate benefits for long term care as defined in the Long-Term Care Model Act (#640), Section 4A.
+This paragraph removed by Mary Lou Moran

-Note: Pursuant to Section 25H of the Limited Long-Term Care Insurance Model Regulation (#643), suitability standards do not apply to life insurance policies or riders that accelerate benefits for limited long-term care as defined in the Limited Long-Term Care Model Act, Section (# 642), Section 4(D).
+Note: Pursuant to Section 25H of the Limited Long-Term Care Insurance Model Regulation (#643), suitability standards do not apply to life insurance policies or riders that accelerate benefits for limited long-term care as defined in the Limited Long-Term Care Model Act, Section (#642), Section 4(D).